-To invade the surrounding tissue, cancer cells must destroy and remodel the extracellular matrix (ECM), including both the basement membrane and the stromal ECM.
-PDPN was reported to stimulate MMP14 expression with oral SCC cell invasion by the activation of the small GTPase Cdc42 [107].
-PDPN makes a complex with MMP14 and colocalizes at cell-surface protrusions, suggesting the potential of ECM destruction at sites [107].
-In tumor cell invasion, not only tumor cells but also stromal cells express and secrete MMPs, which contributes to the destruction of the ECM for tumor invasion [108] (Figure 2).
-Furthermore, PDPN can stimulate TGF- $\beta$ secretion in oral SCC cells, which activates surrounding fibroblasts, upregulating MMP2 and MMP14 expression [109].
-We discuss the roles of PDPN in CAFs and TGF- $\beta$ below (Section 4.4).
+To invade into the surrounding tissue, cancer cells must destroy and remodel the extracellular matrix (ECM), including both the basement membrane and the stromal ECM.
+PDPN was reported to stimulate MMP14 expression with oral SCC cell invasion by the activation of the small GTPase Cdc42 [99].
+PDPN makes a complex with MMP14 and colocalizes at cell-surface protrusions, suggesting the potential of ECM destruction at sites [99].
+In tumor cell invasion, not only tumor cells but also stromal cells express and secrete MMPs, which contribute to the destruction of ECM for tumor invasion [100] (Figure.
+2).
+Furthermore, PDPN can stimulate TGF- $\beta$ secretion in oral SCC cells, which activates surrounding fibroblasts upregulating MMP2 and MMP14 expression [101].
+We will discuss the roles of PDPN in CAFs and TGF- $\beta$ later (chapter 4.4).

-The recruitment of the glycoprotein by specialized cell-surface protrusions, called invadopodia, which recruit glycoproteins, is implicated in tumor cell invasion [110,111].
-PDPN functions as a component of invadopodia in breast cancer and SCC cells [112,113].
+The recruitment of the glycoprotein by specialized cell-surface protrusions, called invadopodia, which recruit glycoproteins, is implicated in tumor cell invasion [102,103].
+PDPN functions as a component of invadopodia in breast cancer and SCC cells [104,105].
 The recruitment of PDPN to the adhesion ring of invadopodia requires binding to ERM proteins and association with lipid rafts.
-PDPN promotes invadopodia maturation and stabilization by activating the RhoC-Rho kinase (ROCK)-LIM kinase-cofilin signaling pathway, which stimulates the degradation of the ECM [112].
-CD44 was also found to be a component of invadopodia, where it appears to interact with PDPN and recruit MMP14 [114,115].
-However, the role of the PDPN-CD44 interaction in invadopodia assembly and maturation should be investigated in detail.
+PDPN promotes invadopodia maturation and stabilization by activating the RhoC-Rho kinase (ROCK)-LIM kinase-cofilin signaling pathway, which stimulates the degradation of the ECM [104].
+CD44 was also found as a component of invadopodia, where it appears to interact with PDPN and recruit MMP14 [106,107].
+However, the role of the podoplanin-CD44 interaction in invadopodia assembly and maturation should be investigated in detail.

 The diversity of motility mechanisms has been recognized in recent years.
-The most commonly observed type of motility in histological sections is the migration of groups of cells [116].
-Analyses of the clusters indicate that the cells retain cell-cell adhesion and that there is communication from the leading edge and the trailing cells within each cluster [117,118].
+The most commonly observed type of motility in histologic sections is the migration of groups of cells [108].
+Analyses of the clusters indicate that the cells retain cell-cell adhesion and that there is a communication from the leading edge and the trailing cells within each cluster [109,110].
 Wicki et al. employed a transgenic mouse model of carcinogenesis and biopsies from cancer patients to investigate the functional contribution of PDPN to collective migration.
-Via the transgenic expression of PDPN in Rip1Tag2 transgenic mice (expression of simian virus 40 large and small T antigens under the control of insulin promoters; mouse model of pancreatic $\beta$ cell carcinogenesis), PDPN caused an acceleration of tumor progression with a higher incidence of tumor invasion and tumor malignancy, without the formation of lymph-node or distant-organ metastasis.
-PDPN induces collective cell migration through filopodia formation via the downregulation of the activities of RhoA, Cdc42, and Rac in the absence of EMT.
-In an immunohistochemical analysis for PDPN and E-cadherin in the collective invading front of human tumors, PDPN is detectable exclusively in the outer cell layer of the invading front, whereas E-cadherin is expressed in all carcinoma cells [119].
+By the transgenic expression of PDPN in Rip1Tag2 transgenic mice (Simian Virus 40 large and small T antigen expression under the control of insulin promoter; mouse model of pancreatic $\beta$ cell carcinogenesis), PDPN caused an acceleration of tumor progression with a higher incidence of tumor invasion and tumor malignancy, without the formation of lymph node or distant organ metastasis.
+PDPN induces collective cell migration by filopodia formation via the downregulation of the activities of RhoA, Cdc42, and Rac in the absence of EMT.
+In an immunohistochemical analysis for PDPN and E-cadherin in the collective invading front.
+While E-cadherin is expressed in all carcinoma cells [111].

-Ameboid migration is characterized by a rounded cell morphology and the continuous formation of protruding membrane blebs, allowing the cell to squeeze through the ECM [120] and reducing the requirement for ECM proteolytic degradation [121].
-In fact, MMP inhibitors are ineffective at inhibiting ameboid invasion [122].
+The ameboid migration is characterized by rounded cell morphology and continuous formation of protruding membrane blebs, allowing the cell to squeeze through ECM [112] and reducing the requirement for ECM proteolytic degradation [113].
+In fact, MMP inhibitors are ineffective to inhibit ameboid invasion [114].
 RhoA, ROCK, and Myosin II signaling drive the rapid and high actomyosin contractility, which mediates the ameboid characteristics.
 PDPN is reported to enhance ameboid invasion in melanoma.
-PDPN expression in murine melanoma cells drives the rounded cell morphology, increasing motility and invasion.
-PDPN induces the phosphorylation of ERM proteins and drives cell blebbing and protrusions.
+PDPN expression in murine melanoma cells drives rounded cell morphology, increasing motility, and invasion.
+PDPN induces the phosphorylation of ERM protein and drives cell blebbing and protrusions.
 These events are inhibited by ROCK inhibitor (GSK269962A).
-PDPN expression promotes the dedifferentiation of melanoma cells, and the loss of PDPN restores pigmentation and melanocyte differentiation.
-These findings support the role of PDPN as a functional biomarker for dedifferentiated and ameboid invasive melanoma, and as a promising therapeutic target [123].
+PDPN expression promotes the dedifferentiation of melanoma cells, and the loss of PDPN restores pigmentation and melanocyte differentiated and ameboid invasive melanoma, as well as a promising therapeutic target [115].

 4.2.
-Platelet Aggregation
+Platelet aggregation